rahulkarda/Wave-Portal/README.md

    3. Transition to mainnet network on Ethereum

 ## Lessons Learned
-I leaned the basics of Solidity and how to write + deploy a smart contract to the blockchain, and build a Web3 client app to interact with the contract.
+I learned the basics of Solidity and how to write + deploy a smart contract to the blockchain, and build a Web3 client app to interact with the contract.
 I combined Solidity with ViteJS library to implement a smart contract which allows the user to send me a message through the blockchain.
 I learned how the data moves on the blockchain.

 ## Prerequisites
     1.Node.js v14+